Moe520/NetnationInvoice/README.md

 ## Sample outputs

-If you want to see the results instead of running the program (or if the program fails due to unforseen circumstances), there is a copy of the outputs in the "Sample Outputs Folder".
+If you want to see the results without running the program (or if the program fails due to unforseen circumstances), there is a copy of the outputs in the "Sample Outputs Folder".

 ## Instructions